Best Countries for Alternative Medicine

 8. Bali, Indonesia: The Island of Wellness

-It is no surprise that Bali is a magnet for wellness travellers seeking a blend of ancient practices and modern comforts.
+It is no surprise that Bali is a magnet for wellness travelers seeking a blend of ancient practices and modern comforts.
 Renowned for yoga retreats, sound healing sessions, and plant-based detox programs, Bali offers a tranquil environment to restore balance.
 The island’s holistic centers incorporate traditional Indonesian herbal remedies, known as jamu, for a truly authentic experience.

 9. Japan: A Haven for Peaceful Mindfulness